kuanwoo/SYMPL64_FloatingPoint_RISC-/README.md

 Instead of opcodes, the SYMPL64 ISA employs a repertoire of stand-alone, memory-mapped “operators”, each with its own pipeline and each having 16 randomly addressable result buffers that results automatically spill into on completion of that operator's execution cycle.
 This combined with the SYMPL64's four interleaving threads, long latentcies for such operations as FDIV, LOG, EXP can be more easily hid, if not eliminated altogether.
 The operators can accept a new set of operands every clock cycle.
 All four threads share the same operators, but each thread has its own private set of result buffers that results automatically spill into.

-Additionally, each operator result buffer has its own automatic semaphoree, such that, when operands are pushed into a given operator's one-of-sixteen inputs (as seen by a given thread), the semaphoree for the corresponding result buffer is automatically cleared to indicate “not-ready” and held in that state until the result is automatically written to such result buffer, at which time, the semaphoree is automatically set to indicate results are available for reading.
+Additionally, each operator result buffer has its own automatic semaphore, such that, when operands are pushed into a given operator's one-of-sixteen inputs (as seen by a given thread), the semaphore for the corresponding result buffer is automatically cleared to indicate “not-ready” and held in that state until the result is automatically written to such result buffer, at which time, the semaphore is automatically set to indicate results are available for reading.
 If the instruction stream attempts to read a result buffer location corresponding to an operator push that hasn't spilled out yet, such access attempt will result in a stall for that thread's time slot each time it comes around and will continue until results are automatically written to that specific result buffer location.

 When large amounts of data are being computed using longer execution cycle operators such as FDIV, LOG, EXP, etc., the foregoing stall scenario should rarely, if ever, occur.
 The reason is, with 16 result buffer locations, each operator can accept bursts of up to 16 operand pushes in rapid succession.
 By the time the 16th set of operands have been pushed, the first result has already completed long ago, especially if all four thread-units are doing the same thing.
 Using four threads to compute 64 floating-point divide operations simultaneously, requires just 64 clocks, not counting the clocks needed to pull results out of all 64 result buffers.
 By the time the 16th set of operands for each thread-unit's operator input have been pushed, 64 operand sets have been pushed and results for the first four or five pushes of each thread-unit are already available for reading.
 Using burst-mode computing as just described, with results being read out  in the same order they were written, a stall is impossible.